datachecks/dcs-core/docs/configuration/datasource_configuration.md

 # **Data Source Configuration**

-Datachecks will read datasource configuration under the key `datasources` in the configuration file.
-User can define multiple datasource in the configuration file under `datasources` key.
+Datachecks will read datasource configuration under the key `data_sources` in the configuration file.
+User can define multiple datasource in the configuration file under `data_sources` key.

 For example: